Salin, Myanmar

 Salin (စလင်းမြို့) is a town of Minbu District in Magway Region, Myanmar.
 Salin is on the western bank of the Irrawaddy River and is 50 mi from the capital of Magway.
-The town, founded in 1119, is known for its collection of Buddhist monasteries and pagodas, a legacy of its prominent residents, who donated these public buildings.
-At the 2014 census, the urban population of Salin was 12,500.
+The town, founded in 1179, is known for its collection of Buddhist monasteries and pagodas, a legacy of its prominent residents, who donated these public buildings.
+At the 2014 census, the urban population of Salin was 12,273.
+It is the principal town of Salin Township.